yesodweb/yesodweb.com-content/blog/2012/10/avoid-syscall.md

 ## Avoiding `fcntl()`

-I sometime compare Mighttpd and nginx with the results of `strace` on Linux and/or `ktrace` on BSD variants.
+I sometimes compare Mighttpd and nginx with the results of `strace` on Linux and/or `ktrace` on BSD variants.
-One day, I noticed that nginx is using the `accept4()` system call which I did not know at that moment.
+One day, I noticed that nginx uses the `accept4()` system call, which I did not know about at that moment.
-(I used to be an export of BSD variants but am a newbie for Linux.)
+(I used to be an expert of BSD variants but am a newbie to Linux.)

 In the low level of GHC, file/socket operations are basically implemented as non-blocking.
 If the `network` package is used,